컴퓨팅 설계

 | Unit correction | Conversion factor for converting the calculation result to max‑OPS units | 24~31 | - |

-A concurrent user refers to a user who uses software or a system simultaneously over a network, and is generally defined based on a session (from the request for a business service to the termination of the service).
-Generally, the estimation of concurrent users for an existing web system in operation can be obtained relatively easily based on operational data.
-On the other hand, the new system must derive the number of concurrent users through estimation.
-First, calculate the total number of users of the system.
-The total number of users usually refers to the total users registered in the system, generally meaning users with access rights.
-However, in the case of the web, an unspecified many can access, so estimation is needed.
-Then, calculate the number of connected users as a certain proportion of the total number of users.
-The connected user is a user who is online, and may generate transactions or operations, or may just be connected.
-Finally, you can estimate the number of concurrent users by multiplying this number of connected users by a certain ratio.
-In a 3-tier web application, the number of users of the Web server, WAS server, and DB server have a close relationship.
-The number of concurrent users on the WAS server will not be greater than the number of concurrent users on the Web server, and the number of concurrent users on the DB server will not be greater than the number of concurrent users on the WAS server.
-Considering these relationships, you can estimate the number of concurrent users at each layer.
-The table below shows the estimated number of concurrent users in a typical information system.
+Concurrent users refer to users who simultaneously use software or a system on a network, and are typically defined based on a session (from business service request to service termination).
+The calculation is based on the CPU cores utilized by the existing information system server.
+If the hierarchical configuration of the existing server changes, we compute a correction factor taking load balancing into account.
+First, estimate the total number of system users.
+The total number of users usually refers to the total users registered in the system, but generally refers to users with access permissions.
+However, in the case of the web, since unspecified users can access it, estimation is required.
+Next, calculate the number of concurrent users as a specific percentage of the total number of users.
+A connected user is a user who is online and may generate transactions or operations, or may simply be connected.
+Finally, you can estimate the number of concurrent users by multiplying the number of connected users by a specific ratio.
+In a 3-tier web application, the number of users on the web server, WAS server, and DB server are closely related.
+The number of concurrent users on the WAS server will not exceed the number of concurrent users on the Web server, and the number of concurrent users on the DB server will not exceed the number of concurrent users on the WAS server.
+Taking these relationships into account, you can estimate the number of concurrent users for each layer.
+The table below shows estimates for the number of concurrent users in typical information systems.

 |---|---|---|

-The number of operations per user is the number of business logic operations generated by a single user per second, and is assumed to be about 3 to 6 depending on the type of work.
+- Number of operations per user Operations per user is the number of business logic operations generated by a single user per second, and is assumed to be approximately 3 to 6 depending on the business type.

 |---|---|